macaroni-os/macaroni-site/site/content/docs/mark/_index.md

    available through Git repositories.
 The updates could be sent through direct commits or through Github PR.

-2. *dynamicity*: one of the pros of Gentoo and Funtoo is the easy way to add patches to upstream sources, at the same way we want follow this pattern and try to share an OS that is a good place for developers.
+2. *dynamism*: one of the pros of Gentoo and Funtoo is the easy way to add patches to upstream sources, at the same way we want follow this pattern and try to share an OS that is a good place for developers.

 3. *reproducibility*: share technologies, how to configure it and using Opensource is one of the core and more important key of MARK OS.
 Without sharing the knowledge this world will never grow.
-So, another important point a bit complex, for a lot of reason and just for for the volume of the documentation will be sharing our *Distro from Scratch* steps used in MARK.
+So, another important point a bit complex, for a lot of reason and just for the volume of the documentation will be sharing our *Distro from Scratch* steps used in MARK.

 Now the we have described the main principles under this stack it's time to describe